Tryouts are held in September each year

-- Come to our Info Nights (held early September, December, and/or early January) to learn more about the team
+- Come to our Info Nights (held early September) to learn more about the team

-- Send us any emails with your questions
+- Send us emails or message our socials with your questions

 - If you already have First Aid certification or experience

 - We’ll host a refresher session to help you brush up your basic life-saving skills prior to the Try-Outs

 - You merely need to provide a copy of your certification at your scheduled Try Out

 - If you do not have any First Aid experience or certification

 - Sign up for our full Standard First Aid Course